ONSdigital/dp-compose/v2/stacks/README.md

 ### General guidance for each stack

-Unless stated, below, for each stack listed, the following is assumed:
+Unless stated below, for each stack listed, the following is assumed:

 1. You are in the given stack directory